 The barrel-like reservoir attached to the nipple may also be squeezed to increase the flow of milk.
-The best guideline is to squeeze the reservoir when the baby sucks, and release when he rests.
+The best guideline is to squeeze the reservoir when the baby sucks, provide consistent pressure, and release when he rests.
+Flow rates and amount of nipple pressure will need to be adjusted so your infant sucks and swallows efficiently without gulping or being overwhelmed with flow.
+Your infant should swallow without coughing or choking and feed efficiently in under 30 minutes when the flow rate and pressure is optimized.